google/comprehensive-rust/src/welcome-day-1/what-is-rust.md

 # What is Rust?

-Rust is new programming language which had its 1.0 release in 2015:
+Rust is a new programming language which had its 1.0 release in 2015:

 * Rust is a statically compiled language in a similar role as C++
   * `rustc` uses LLVM as its backend.